 - Eliminate messy data

 Gone are the days of file cabinets, sorting through paper forms, and manually trying to keep everything in order.
-A school CRM will help you clean and organize records for easier access and fewer headaches.
-Additionally, it should provide you with instant access to important data for leadership teams and key decision-makers.
+A CRM will help you clean and organize records for easier access and fewer headaches.

 How Do You Know It’s Time to Switch Admission and Enrollment Software?

-Even if you recognize what a school CRM can do for you, it can still be challenging to justify the money and time investments associated with any software implementation.
-And if you’ve already purchased technology to help manage your contacts, you may feel stuck.
-Especially if it’s not yielding the results you expected.
+Even if you recognize what a CRM can do for you, it can still be challenging to justify the money and time investments associated with any software implementation.
+And if you’ve already purchased technology to help manage your contacts, you may feel stuck — even if it’s not yielding the results you expected.

-However, while choosing, purchasing, and spinning up a new enrollment management software requires you to allocate valuable resources, the benefits often far outweigh the initial cost.
+But while choosing, purchasing, and spinning up a new CRM requires you to allocate valuable resources, the benefits often far outweigh the initial cost.

 Here are a few signals it’s time to invest:

-Whether you’re using a technology-based solution or more traditional methods to handle your admission and enrollment efforts, anything adding an unnecessary layer of complexity to your processes is siphoning your resources.
-Ultimately, your solution should make you and your team more efficient, not slow you down.
+Whether you’re using a technology-based solution or more traditional methods to handle your admissions and enrollment efforts, anything adding an unnecessary layer of complexity to your processes is siphoning your resources.
+Your enrollment management solution should make you and your team more efficient, not slow you down.

 Manual data entry is a burden admission and enrollment professionals have born for time immemorial.
 But, thanks to advancements in technology, those days are long past.
 Just imagine how much faster and more productive you and your team would be if you didn’t have to dedicate employees to data entry duties.

 In many schools, communications happen across multiple channels and platforms — from “snail mail” and in-person chats to phone calls and email.
 With no easy way to record these correspondences, you never know who has been in touch last, or when.
-CRMs track all this activity so everyone on your team can see.
-This prevents duplicate efforts and ensures no one slips through the cracks.
+CRMs tracks all this activity so everyone on your team can see, preventing duplicate efforts and ensuring no one slips through the cracks.

 What do you do when you need to analyze a specific data set?
-If you continually ask for help from your IT team just to run reports, you don’t have the right software.
-A school CRM should be so user-friendly, you and your team can manage it alone.
-In addition, your provider should offer their own support for moments when you need extra assistance.
+If you have to continually ask for help from your IT team just to run reports, you don’t have the right software.
+A CRM should be so user-friendly, you and your team can manage it alone — and your provider should offer their own support for moments when you need extra assistance.

-5. You’re still using paper files to track admission/enrollment documents
+- You’re still using paper files to track admissions/enrollment documents

-Paper can be lost or damaged, and files can be misplaced.
-Plus, they’re a pain to organize.
-School admission software will help modernize your processes and ensure you can access the data you need, even if you’re miles away from the file room.
+Paper can be lost or damaged, and files can be misplaced — plus, they’re a pain to organize.
+A CRM will help modernize your processes and ensure you can access the data you need, even if you’re miles away from the file room.

 8 Things to Consider When Choosing a CRM for Education

-To ensure you’re choosing the right CRM for your school, consider the following when comparing options:
+To ensure you’re choosing the right CRM, consider the following when comparing options:

 Review the provider’s website for customer success stories or quotes from satisfied users.
 If you can’t find any, be sure to ask.
 And, if possible, look for testimonials from other admissions and enrollment professionals who share your same needs and challenges.

 First, identify which solutions offer customization functionality.
 Then, determine what, exactly, you’re able to customize.
-A powerful CRM not only allows you to customize email messages, but also entire workflows, forms, and scoring criteria.
-Additionally, you should be able to customize the look and feel of the candidate portal and more.
+A powerful CRM not only allows you to customize email messages, but also entire workflows, forms, scoring criteria, the look and feel of the candidate portal, and more.

 The more straightforward and intuitive the software, the better chance you have of using it to the fullest.
 Just because a tool is robust doesn’t mean it has to be complicated to use.
 Ask yourself, “Will the least tech-savvy person on my team still be able to use this?”
 If not, it may not be the right choice.

 Last, but certainly not least, take time to evaluate a provider’s customer support.
-Identify whether there are any additional fees for support requests.
-Furthermore, find out how easily you’ll be able to get in touch with someone when you need them.
+Identify whether there are any additional fees for support requests, and how easily you’ll be able to get in touch with someone when you need them.
 The last thing you want is to invest a significant chunk of your budget in a powerful software, then have to shell out extra money each time you need assistance using it.

-How to Convince Leadership to Invest in a School CRM
+How to Convince Leadership to Invest in a CRM